 - Reactions to different situations, environments, and events;

 Monitoring your baby’s cries and how they differ is the best way to help develop your child’s communication.
 At first, all of your baby’s cries will sound the same; however, you will gradually learn to hear and tell the difference between the cries and what your baby is communicating through them – crying becomes the language through which your baby learns to communicate with you.

 For example, you will learn to tell the difference between an “I’m hungry cry” and an “I’m tired” cry.
 Knowing the difference will help you respond appropriately, which will teach your baby that their communication has meaning and that it ultimately delivers a result.

 Noticing the noise level, pitch, and intensity of the cry will help you learn what your baby is wanting, and you can buffer this knowledge by observing their body language and facial expressions as well.

-Responding to your baby’s smiles and cries validate their communicative intent and encourage them to communicate more.
+Responding to your baby’s smiling and crying validates their communicative intent and encourages them to communicate more.

 You always have an ally with Speech Blubs, and you can download our Speechblubs app to help stimulate your child and elicit plenty of smiles while working on some of our fantastic communication-centered activities.
 You can even contact us for additional support if you’re not sure what your next steps should be.

 Reach out when you have questions on how to use Speech Blubs to improve speech at home!